 During COVID-19 we keep doing the same things repeatedly with little alteration in routines.
 It feels like days are crawling, yet months have sped by (how has Valentine’s Day already passed?).
 We’ve plateaued in a sense.
 To combat pandemic burnout, Gold says listing coping skills that bring you joy “can be helpful for times when you’re anxious or sad.”
-Include things like enjoyable games, energizing exercises and dishes you like preparing in the kitchen.
+Include things like enjoyable games such as 바카라 사이트, energizing exercises and dishes you like preparing in the kitchen.
 Choose activities that align with your mood and energy level.
 Check out this satta king website that can be a great online activity to do during breaks.